-Coach Mark Prey, an up and comer in the lacrosse ranks, was recently named the head men's lacrosse coach at Fontbonne University for the 2013-2014 school year.
+Coach Mark Prey was named the head men's lacrosse coach at Fontbonne University for the 2013-2014 school year.

-Prey is no stranger to Fontbonne University, having spent last season on staff as an assistant coach.
+Prey was no stranger to Fontbonne University, having spent the 2013 on staff as an assistant coach.

 He helped all aspects of play as a general assistant and had sole responsibility of goalkeeper development, coaching goalie Chad Meurer to All-Conference recognition.